 As a data analyst at Hisense, your job is to analyze sales data and generate monthly sales reports.
 You are asked to write an SQL query to find out the average number of units sold per product on a monthly basis in the year 2022.

-Assume that you have the following sample data:
+Assume that you have the following sales sample data:

-This SQL command extracts the year and month from the by using the function.
-It then groups the data by both and columns.
-Within each group, it calculates the average number of units sold using aggregate function.
-The clause limits the data to the year 2022.
+This SQL command extracts the year and month from the sold_date by using the TO_CHAR function.
+It then groups the data by both month and product_id columns.
+Within each group, it calculates the average number of units sold using AVG aggregate function.
+The WHERE clause limits the data to the year 2022.

 Example Output: